ballerina-platform/ballerina-lang/docs/style_guide/expressions.md

   ```
 * If it is not possible to arrange tuple on a single line, may be with line length limit,
-  each field in the tuple should be on its own block indented line.
+  each field in the tuple should be on its own block-indented line.

   - Trailing comma always should be on a end of a line and inline with a field.
   - Parentheses act as a block and indented as blocks.
 So space before opening parentheses